BitCANN/bitcann-contracts/README.md

 | 2 | [DomainNFT](#domainnfts) External Auth NFT | [DomainNFT](#domainnfts) External Auth NFT back to the Domain Contract |
 | 3 | [AuctionNFT](#auctionnft) | Reward output |

+> **Important**: Applications must verify the presence of External Auth NFT in the Domain Contract before creating a new auction.
+Failing to do so will result in the auction being invalidated and the user losing their funds.

 #### AuctionConflictResolver

 If two registration auctions exist for the same domain name, the one with the higher registrationID i.e the tokenAmount is invalid.
 (Since registration is a single-threaded operation such scenarios are unlikely to occur willingly.)
-> **Important**: Applications must verify the presence of auctionNFTs in the registry contract before permitting any new registrations.
-Due to BCH's UTXO-based system, there is no 'Contract Storage' to confirm the existence of an ongoing auction and transaction cannot fail.

 This contract allows anyone to prove that an auction is invalid and burn the invalid auctionNFT in the process and taking away the funds as a reward for keeping the system in check.